The Early Maturity of High-Redshift Galaxies: Insights from sSFR, M/L and SFHs at z~7-14: Simulation to assess the selection window and completeness

 \section{Simulation to assess the selection window and completeness}

-As discussed in Sect.~\ref{sec:completeness}, given the complex selection criteria, we assessed the selection window and completeness of our sample using simulated galaxies.
+As discussed in Sect.~\ref{sec:completeness}, given the complex selection criteria, we assessed the selection window and completeness of our sample through simulations.
+The same simulations are also used to evaluate our ability to retrieve galaxy properties.

-We first considered the mock catalogs from the Santa Cruz semi-analytical model \citep[SC-SAM hereafter,][]{somerville15,somerville21}, and in particular the SC-SAM JWST deep-field model.
+We first considered the simulated catalogues from the Santa Cruz semi-analytical model \citep[SC-SAM hereafter,][]{somerville21,yung22}.
+These mock catalogues are built by combining dissipationless N-body simulations with the Santa Cruz semi-analytic model \citep{somerville15,yung19a}, with the aim of aiding the interpretation of observational data, and have been shown to fairly reproduce observed galaxy properties at least up to $z\sim 10$ \citep{yung19a,yung19b,somerville21}.
+In particular, we used the SC-SAM JWST deep-field model, made of eight ultra-deep lightcones (132 arcmin$^2$) probing galaxies up to $z\sim12$ at depths comparable to the deepest JWST surveys, i.e. resolving down to $\sim$34 mag in the F200W band or rest-frame \muv $\sim$-14.
 We queried the FlatHUB\footnote{\url{https://flathub.flatironinstitute.org}} archive and selected galaxies in the 6.5--15 redshift range with UV absolute magnitude (uncorrected for dust reddening) between $-16.5$ and $-23.5$ and stellar mass larger than $10^7M_\odot$.
-Besides galaxy properties, the SC-SAM provides the expected photometry in the same bands used in this work with the exception of the HWST WFC3 F140W band.
+In addition to galaxy properties, the SC-SAM provides the expected photometry in the same bands used in this work with the exception of the HST WFC3 F140W band.
 We perturbed the predicted photometry according to the properties of the JADES-GS field, showcasing a compromise in terms of depth and area of the full dataset.
-We analyzed the mock photometry in the very same way as observed galaxies: we calculated the photometric redshifts and associated $P(z)$, inferred the physical properties, and applied the selections described in Sect.~\ref{sec:sample}.
+We analysed the mock photometry in the very same way as observed galaxies: we calculated the photometric redshifts and associated $P(z)$, inferred the physical properties, and applied the selections described in Sect.~\ref{sec:sample}.

-Most model galaxies are fainter than the observed ones, and the SNR$>$5 cut in the F444W band is responsible for reducing the sample to 35\%.
+Most model galaxies are fainter than the observed ones, and the S/N$>$5 cut in the F444W band is responsible for reducing the sample to 35\%.
 The $z>6.5$ threshold, the photometric cuts and the criteria based on the shape of the $P(z)$ further reduce the sample to 31, 28 and 22\%, respectively.
 Overall, from an initial sample of 54122 mock galaxies we ended up with 11991 passing all selection criteria.